Prof. T.C. Narendran

 Prof. T. C. Narendran

-He has had the opportunities to pursue his post-doctoral research on the systematics of Parasitic Hymenoptera, under fellowship programmes, in reputed research institutions abroad, viz., The Natural History Museum, London, UK., CAB International Institute of Entomology, London, UK., The Smithsonian Institution, Washington D.C., USA., etc. He was privileged to have the advanced training under Dr. Z. Boucek, ‘the father of modern Chalicidology’, of CAB International, thus gaining the subtle expertise on his field of specialization.
-Some of his well-recognized contributions have come from his collaborative works with international scientists like Dr. Z. Boucek (London), Dr. D. Kovac (Germany), Dr. K. Konishi (Japan) and Dr. Tezcan (Turkey).
+He has had the opportunities to pursue his post-doctoral research on the systematics of Parasitic Hymenoptera, in reputed research institutions abroad, viz., The Natural History Museum, London, UK., CAB International Institute of Entomology, London, UK., The Smithsonian Institution, Washington D.C., USA., etc. He was privileged to have the advanced training under Dr. Z. Boucek, ‘the father of modern Chalicidology’, of CAB International, thus gaining the subtle expertise on his field of specialization.
+Some of his well-recognized contributions have come from his collaborative works with international scientists like Dr. Z. Boucek (London), Dr. D. Kovac (Germany), and Dr. K. Konishi (Japan) .
 His pioneering works on the biosystematics of some of the families of Chalcidoidea are considered masterpieces.
 As a visiting scientist he has worked in some of the renowned museums of the world, like the British Museum of Natural History, London; U.S. National Museum of Natural History, Washington and a few others.
 Several Indian and overseas academic and research institutions have sought for his advisory and consultative services related to many programmes and projects on systematics and biology of Parasitic Hymenoptera.

 In recognition of his outstanding contributions to the science of Insect Systematics, he has been conferred with the following honours and awards.